 Posted by Angela @ farragio on Tuesday, May 1, 2018 Under: photography

-In searching the internet for a way to recreate the Gingham filter from Instagram in Photoshop (CS4 in my case), the different tutorials I found were way too complicated.
+The Gingham filter is a popular filter on Instagram and in searching the internet for a way to recreate it in Photoshop (CS4 in my case), the different tutorials I found were way too complicated.
 I decided there had to be an easier way, and it turned out I was right (for once! lol).

 All it takes is a few easy steps to recreate the lightened Gingham effect.
 For those who aren't very familiar with how to use Photoshop I've gone ahead and included all the steps from start to finish - from opening the image to the final save -but if you're familiar with Photoshop then jump ahead to Step 7.